-The interpretive area surrounding the building features hiking trails that weave between diverse habitats, including marshes, oak forests and restored prairie.
-Along the trails, visitors might spot some of the varied wildlife that live in the park, such as deer, fox, coyote, muskrats, and turkeys.
-Many species of birds can be observed in the area seasonally.
+The interpretive area surrounding the building features hiking trails that weave between the diverse habitats of restored prairie, oak forests, and wetlands.
+Along the trails, visitors might spot deer, fox, coyote, muskrats, and turkeys.
+Many species of birds are observed in the area seasonally, including nesting pairs of Ospreys and Trumpeter Swans.
 Cell phone audio stops, trail guides, exploration kits and interpretive signs are available throughout the park.

 The Nature Exploration Area encourages free play in the outdoors.
-Children can explore, dig and build while adults play along or observe nearby.
+Children can explore, climb, dig and build a fort while adults play along or observe nearby.

 In addition to providing fun and educational programs for school and other groups, Richardson Nature Center is also host to summer camps and birthday parties.